nipsysdev/site/README.md

 licensed under GPL-3.0 because that's how it should be.

-**status**: work in progress. not even hosted yet, but getting there.
+**status**: work in progress. live on IPFS via IPNS `k2k4r8ng8uzrtqb5ham8kao889m8qezu96z4w3lpinyqghum43veb6n3`

 ## why a terminal?